 3. Sinnemahoning Creek & Camp Eagle’s Nest

 Located just yards from the banks of Sinnemahoning Creek and the Sinnemahoning Water Trail, Camp Eagle’s Nest is a family-friendly getaway for anglers and outdoor enthusiasts of all stripes.
-The 100-year-old cabin has been completely modernized, complete with an expansive, beautifully updated kitchen.
+More than 100-years old, the cabin has been completely modernized, complete with an expansive, beautifully updated kitchen.
 After a day of fishing for trout and smallmouth bass, relax by the fireplace.
 Be sure to check out the nearby Driftwood Saloon and Grill to enjoy a great meal sitting on the largest covered deck in the heart of the PA elk country.

 4. Slippery Rock Creek & Rose Point Park Cabins & Camping

 Situated right along Slippery Rock Creek, Rose Point Park Cabins & Campground has been offering fun for all ages and outdoor enthusiasts for more than 50 years.
 Book one of their fully modernized cabins, complete with air conditioning and satellite TV, or for a truly unique experience, their luxury safari yurt — no air conditioning, but does have a small kitchen, bedroom, bathroom, and satellite TV.
 After a day of fishing for largemouth and smallmouth bass and brook trout, relax around your fire ring reminiscing about the big one that almost got away.